Browse Articles

 Advanced

-In database, you need to do Insert, Update and Delete.
-If we want to make a reliable and high performance system then these four operations must be implemented by stored procedures.
-Stored procedure also prevents Sql Injection attacks and reduce network traffic.
-For more about stored procedure refer the article Stored Procedure Plan Recompilation and Performance Tuning.
+In the database, you need to Insert, Update and Delete.
+In this SQL Server Tutorial, if we want to make a reliable and high-performance system, then these four operations must be implemented by the stored procedure in SQL.
+In this SQL Server Course, we will learn that stored procedures not only provide a way to execute a set of SQL statements but also play a crucial role in preventing SQL Injection attacks and reducing network traffic.
+For more about stored procedure refer to the article Stored Procedure Plan Recompilation and Performance Tuning.

 Insert Operation

-We can insert records into the table(s) using stored procedure by passing data in input parameters.
-Below code is used to insert record in the table "Employee" using stored procedure
+We can insert records into the table(s) using the stored procedure by passing data in input parameters.
+The below code is used to insert a record in the table "Employee" using the stored procedure in SQL

 CREATE TABLE Employee